cvlabsio/Penetration_Testing/Tools_Lessons/Information_Gathering/DNS_Analysis/dnsenum.md

 ```
 This command outputs results in XML format, suitable for import into tools like MagicTree, during DNS enumeration for the domain "example.com".

+## Recomendation:
+- Always run with --noreverse   it will save your time.
+Because reverselookup take too much time